Sidnioulz/figmarine/packages/rest/README.md

 #### personalAccessToken `string`

-An [Personal Access Token](https://help.figma.com/hc/en-us/articles/8085703771159-Manage-personal-access-tokens) to authenticate to the client.
+A [Personal Access Token](https://help.figma.com/hc/en-us/articles/8085703771159-Manage-personal-access-tokens) to authenticate to the client.
 It is mandatory to either pass this token or an `oauthToken`.

 #### cache `boolean | object`